The Principal Ideal Theorem in Spectral Synthesis: Differential operators on the Fourier algebra

-We recall some basic facts about localization.
-Given a locally compact Abelian group $G$, the {\it measure algebra} $\mathcal M_c(G)$ of $G$ is the convolution algebra of all compactly supported complex Borel measures on $G$.
-This space is identified with the dual of $\mathcal C(G)$, the space of all continuous complex valued functions on $G$, equipped with the topology of compact convergence.
-The {\it Fourier algebra} $\mathcal A(G)$ of $G$ is the algebra of the Fourier--Laplace transforms of all measures in $\mathcal M_c(G)$.
-These two topological algebras are topologically isomorphic, when $\mathcal M_c(G)$ is equipped with the weak*-topology and $\mathcal A(G)$ is equipped with the corresponding topology arising from the algebraic isomorphism of these two algebras. .2cm

-For convenience, we shall call a locally compact Abelian group a {\it PIT group}, if the Principal Ideal Theorem holds on $G$: every variety $V$ in $\mathcal C(G)$ whose annihilator ideal $I=\Ann V$ in $\mathcal M_c(G)$ is a principal ideal, is synthesizable, that is, the exponential monomials span a dense subspace in $V$.
-Recall that an {\it exponential monomial} is a function $\varphi:G\to\C$ of the form
+Let $G$ be a locally compact abelian group, and let $\mathcal{M}_c(G)$ denote the \emph{measure algebra} of $G$, that is, the space of all compactly supported complex Borel measures on $G$, equipped with linear operations and the weak$^*$ topology.
+Furthermore, let $\mathcal{A}(G)$ denote the \emph{Fourier algebra} of $G$, consisting of all Fourier transforms of measures in $\mathcal{M}_c(G)$.
+Recall that the Fourier transform of a measure $\mu$ in $\mathcal{M}_c(G)$ is defined by

-for each $x$ in $G$, where the $a_i$'s are {\it additive functions}, that is continuous homomorphisms of $G$ into the additive group of complex numbers, and $m$ is an {\it exponential}, that is a continuous homomorphism of $G$ into the multiplicative group of nonzero complex numbers.
-If $m=1$, then the above $\varphi$ is called a {\it polynomial}. .2cm
+whenever $m$ is an \emph{exponential} on $G$, that is, a continuous homomorphism from $G$ into the multiplicative group of nonzero complex numbers.